Jacarte/jacarte.github.io/_posts/2021-11-01-HandMadeWasmDeploInFastly.md

 2. Declare the locals used in the Wasm code
 3. Replace the `end` instructions from the WAT code to the respective LLVM S `end` instructions.

-    31. We can use the standard algorithm of counting balanced parenthesis, (TODO, explain).
+    31. For example, you can use the naive algorithm of counting balanced parenthesis.

 4. Copy the transformed code to the body of the function in the LLVM s format.
 5. Close the function with the `end_function`  instruction.